10 beautiful places to visit in the Cotswolds, England

 What else is there to do in Winchcombe?

-The town of Winchcombe is pretty small, but there are a couple of nice cafes and pubs for a drink and if you fancy a break away from walking, then visit the impressive Sudeley Castle and wander around the beautiful gardens.
+The town of Winchcombe is quite small, but there are a couple of nice cafes and pubs for a drink and if you fancy a break away from walking.
+One of the best things to do in Winchcombe is to visit the impressive Sudeley Castle.
+This impressive castle has beautiful landscaped gardens which you can wander around, too.

 3. Chipping Campden